-Rome’s ancient monuments, whether time-blackened or gleaming in the wake of a recent restoration, are a constant reminder that Rome was one of the greatest centers of Western civilization.
+Rome’s ancient monuments are a constant reminder that this was one of the greatest centers of Western civilization.
 In the heyday of the Empire, all roads led to Rome, with good reason.
-It was one of the first cosmopolitan cities, importing slaves, gladiators, great art, and even citizens from the far corners of the world.
-Despite its carnage, brutality, and corruption, Rome left a legacy of law, a heritage of art, architecture, and engineering; and a canny lesson in how to conquer enemies by absorbing their cultures.
+It was one of the first cosmopolitan cities, importing food, textiles, slaves, gladiators, great art, and even citizens from the far corners of the world.
+Despite its brutality and corruption, Rome left a legacy of law, a heritage of art, architecture, and engineering, and a canny lesson in how to conquer enemies by absorbing their cultures.

 But ancient Rome is only part of the spectacle.
 The Vatican has had a tremendous influence on making the city a tourism center.
-Although Vatican architects stripped down much of the city’s ancient glory during the Renaissance, looting ancient ruins (the Forum especially) for their precious marble, they created more treasures and even occasionally incorporated the old into the new—as Michelangelo did when turning Diocletian’s Baths complex into a church.
-And in the years that followed, Bernini adorned the city with the wonders of the baroque, especially his glorious fountains.
+Although Vatican architects stripped down much of the city’s ancient glory during the Renaissance, looting ruins (the Forum especially) for their precious marble, they created more treasures and occasionally incorporated the old into the new—as Michelangelo did when turning Diocletian’s Baths complex into a church.
+And in the years that followed, Bernini adorned the city with baroque wonders, especially his glorious fountains.

 If you don’t plan ahead, you’ll be dealing with interminable lines at three big attractions: the Colosseum, the Vatican Museums and St. Peter’s Basilica.
 Reservation services can help you avoid the wait, at least for two out of the three.